 - Series Continuity Error: In "No More School", the kindergarteners shown are all the same kindergarteners from the year before, yet in "Grade Five Club", Tubby and Hector are in first grade.
 Is it that possible that almost all the kindergarteners were held back?
 Maybe Hector and Tubby were 5 years old in the Series while the other children in the Kindergarten who are still shown there, were only 4 years old.

-- Status Quo Is God: Even after T.J. gave Becky's diary back and their brother-sister bond was repaired, she goes back to being a jerk in the movie.
+- Status Quo Is God: Ziggzagged.
+Even after T.J. gave Becky's diary back and their brother-sister bond was repaired, she goes back to being a jerk in the movie.
+However Principal Prickly and T.J have a much more respectful relationship than they did in the previous series due to the events of the movie.
+Even their main conflict is resolved by uniting together once again.

 - Temporary Bulk Change: In "Grade Five Club", Gus begins eating too much at the Fifth and Sixth Graders Club, and gains weight as a result.
 He remains this way until the next segment.